Timeline | AP Exams | PSAT/SAT/ACT | SOL Testing | Final Exams

 A: We must pull students who missed an SOL test into make-up testing within the primary SOL attempt window.
 If you know that your child will be absent from testing in advance, contact your child’s SOL teacher and Molly Brady at @email for make-up options.

 Q: What happens if my child does not pass an SOL?

 A: The passing score range is 400-600.
-If a student scores within a range of 375-399, he or she will be permitted to retake the SOL after remediating with a teacher.
-Retakes are occur the week after regularly scheduled SOL testing.
+Normally, if a student scores within a range of 350-399, he or she will be permitted to retake the SOL after remediating with a teacher.

 Q: What SOLs does my child need, depending on his or her diploma type and ninth grade entry date?

 A: You can follow this link to the requirements for the standard and advanced studies diplomas regarding verified credits for students who entered ninth grade for the first time in 2016-17 and 2017-2018.